BA (Hons) Level 8 Degree in Integrative Counselling and Psychotherapy

 Validation & Accreditation of Award

-- This BA (Hons) is a major award validated by QQI at Level 8 on the NFQ.
+- Our BSc (Hons) Degree is a major award validated by QQI at Level 8 on the NFQ.

-- IICP’s BA (Hons) is professionally accredited by the Irish Association for Counselling and Psychotherapy (IACP).
+- Our BSc (Hons) Degree is professionally accredited by the Irish Association for Counselling and Psychotherapy (IACP).

 Credits